William Ruckelshaus: Return to the EPA (1983–1985)

 In 1983, with the EPA in crisis due to mass resignations over the mishandling of the Superfund program, President Ronald Reagan appointed Ruckelshaus to serve as EPA Administrator again.
 This time it was White House Chief of Staff James Baker who was Ruckelshaus's champion in asking him to return to the agency.
 The White House acceded to Ruckhelshaus's request to allow him maximum autonomy in the choice of new appointees.

 Ruckelshaus's predecessor, Anne Gorsuch Burford (mother of future U.S. Supreme Court Justice Neil Gorsuch), had depleted the EPA by asking Congress to cut the agency's budget, eliminating jobs and halting enforcement activities.
 On his second day after taking over for Burford, Ruckelsaus fired four people on the agency's management team.

+Under Ruckelshaus' tenure, the issue of asbestos in schools was directed against the EPA.

 Ruckelshaus attempted to win back public confidence in the EPA, a challenging task in the face of a skeptical press and a wary Congress, both of whom scrutinized all aspects of the agency's activities and some of whom interpreted a number of its actions in the worst possible light.
 Nonetheless, Ruckelshaus filled the top-level staffing slots with persons of competence, turned the attention of the staff back to the agency's fundamental mission, and raised the esteem of the agency in the public mind.

 On November 28, 1984, Ruckelshaus announced that he would be retiring as EPA head, effective January 5, 1985, around the start of President Reagan's second term.
 He remained Administrator until February 7, 1985, when his successor, Lee M. Thomas, was confirmed.

 Of his two tenures at EPA, Ruckelshaus later reflected: